kissmetrics/km-support/_posts/2012-10-19-advanced-properties.md

 ![][advanced1]

-KISSmetrics contains some advanced settings to fine-tune the Properties you see in your funnel reports.
+Kissmetrics contains some advanced settings to fine-tune the Properties you see in your funnel reports.
 Here’s an explanation of what these options do and when you may wish to change from our defaults.

 ## Total People _(Default)_

 Total people is the default setting.

-It means KISSmetrics will show the total number of people who performed each action.
+It means Kissmetrics will show the total number of people who performed each action.
 Even if one single person performed an action 1,000 times, they would be represented by a 1 in the report.

 **Use this for**: You probably want to stick with this default for signup flows, upgrade flows, downgrade flows.

 ## Total Times

-KISSmetrics has tracked the discrete number of times each action was performed, regardless of whether it was performed by one or many people.
+Kissmetrics has tracked the discrete number of times each action was performed, regardless of whether it was performed by one or many people.
 If one single person performed an action 1,000 times, they would be represented by 1,000 in the report.

 **Use this for**: You may want to switch to this option when you’re looking at usage, referrals, repeat purchases.